RenderKit/openpgl/README.md

       - `TBB_ROOT` location of the TBB installation.

-Build and install Open PGL:
+Build and install Open PGL using:

 ``` bash
         cmake build